Geospatial analysis of toponyms in geotagged social media posts: Results

-Motivated by these observations, our core-periphery model is formalized as follows.
-The occurrence probability of the binomial model is assumed to be constant within a certain distance from the center and decay as a power law outside of that range:
+Motivated by these observations, we propose a simple location-dependent variant of the binomial model (Eq~\eqref{eq:binomial_model}) that assumes the presence of a \emph{core}, the area in which the occurrence probability $p_{w, c}$ is high, and a \emph{periphery}, grid cells that are geographically distant from the center and characterized by lower $p_{w, c}$.
+Namely, the occurrence probability is assumed to be constant within a certain distance from the center and to decrease as a power law outside of this range:

-This model has three free parameters: $p_{0, w}$ is the occurrence probability in cells within a radius of $r_w$ from the center, and $a_w$ denotes the exponent of the power-law decay outside the range.
+This model has three free parameters: $q_w$ is the occurrence probability in cells within a radius of $r_w$ from the center, and $a_w$ denotes the exponent of the power-law decay outside the range.
+In Fig~\ref{fig:core_periphery}A, we visualize the behavior of this model as a function of distance from the center in comparison to that of the location-independent model.